-- Meeting new and existing members - Networking with colleagues across the School - Presenting work in supportive, constructive environment - Increased understanding of cross disciplinary collaboration - Introduced to futher funding and training opportunities offered by the School and NIHR and beyond - · Learning about innovative research from peers.
+- · Meeting new and existing members - · Networking with colleagues across the School - Presenting work in supportive, constructive environment - Increased understanding of cross disciplinary collaboration - Introduced to further funding and training opportunities offered by the School and NIHR and beyond - · Learning about innovative research from peers.

-The School encompasses research expertise from diverse areas such as sociologists, health economists, anthropologists, statisticians, behavioural scientists, clinicians and public health practitioners, all converging at the event to discuss their work and potential future collaboration.
+health economists, anthropologists, statisticians, behavioural scientists, clinicians and public health practitioners, all converging at the event to discuss their work and potential future collaboration.